FrozenNode/Laravel-Administrator/readme.md

 <pre>
 'roles' => array(
-	'type' => 'relation',
+	'type' => 'relationship',
 	'title' => 'Roles',
-	'title_field' => 'name', //what column on the other table you want to use to represent this object )
+	'name_field' => 'name', //what column on the other table you want to use to represent this object )
 </pre>

-The relation field should have the relationship's method name as its index.
-The title_field will be the item's name when displayed in the select boxes.
+The relationship field should have the relationship's method name as its index.
+The name_field will be the item's name when displayed in the select boxes.

-#### currency
+#### number

 <img src="https://github.com/FrozenNode/Laravel-Administrator/raw/master/examples/images/field-type-currency.png" />

 <pre>
 'price' => array(
-	'type' => 'currency',
+	'type' => 'number',
 	'title' => 'Price',
-	'symbol' => '$', //symbol shown in front of the number 'precision' => 10, //the number of digits in front of the decimal point (e.g. 1234567890.00 for 10) 'scale' => 2, //the number of digits after the decimal point )
+	'symbol' => '$', //symbol shown in front of the number 'decimals' => 2, //the number of digits after the decimal point )
 </pre>

-The currency field should be a numeric field in your database (normally something like Decimal(precision, scale)).
-The symbol will be displayed before the number.
+The number field should be a numeric field in your database (normally something like Decimal(precision, scale)).
+The symbol will be displayed before the number if present.

 #### date